Derpduck/Gang-Garrison-2/README.md

 	- If recording is stopped manually, it will resume on the next map unless this setting is turned off
 - Option to continue recording recording replays until manually stopped
 	- This can be used to have replay recording continue through map changes without auto-recording being turned on
+- Replays can be queued up to play in sequence automatically

 ### Gamemodes
 #### All Gamemodes